Farmington, Maine: University of Maine at Farmington

 Farmington is home to The University of Maine at Farmington, part of Maine's public university system.
 UMF had a full-time enrollment of 1,800 in 2016.

 Prophecy

-Farmington is the subject of a prophecy by the Quaker Oats.
-Licia Kuenning (formerly Lisa Bieberman) about a Coming New Order in the town.
-This was originally prophesied for Tuesday, June 6, 2006 but, after gathering more than 80 people together with no apparent miracles on that date, is now prophesied "within the next few years".
+Farmington is the subject of a prophecy by the Quaker Licia Kuenning (formerly Lisa Bieberman) about a Coming New Order in the town.
+This was originally prophesied for Tuesday, June 6, 2006 but, after gathering more than 80 people together with no apparent miracles on that date, was then (2012) prophesied "within the next few years".